How to Use Different app.config for Each Developer

 A story on specification by example in two projects

 The last month I’ve read The Goal by Eliyahu M. Goldratt.
-Apart from being a great book it was also written in a really interesting way.
-It’s a novel in which we follow mr Alex Rogo and how he learns the subject of the book Theory of Constraints.
+Apart from being a great book, it was also written in a really interesting way.
+It’s a novel in which we follow Mr. Alex Rogo and how he learns about the Theory of Constraints.
 I thought that I might try to mimic that style a bit in this post.

 The subject I’m getting back to again and again nowadays is agile for the whole project.
-In my opinion agile thoughts often come from development and never gets a good foothold in the analysis/requirements or in the testing departments.
-“Yes, by all means… Do this agile you like so much but please let us write the specs and test cases as we always have done.” – is a common reasoning where I’ve been.
+In my opinion, agile thoughts often come from development and never get a good foothold in the analysis/requirements or testing departments.
+“Yes, by all means… Do this agile you like so much, but please let us write the specs and test cases as we always have done.” – is a common reasoning where I’ve been.

 Read More